-There’s a lot going on here at the premiere ecological and environmental film festival in the USA Pacific Northwest.
-Explore the page, get involved, and SUPPORT GLOBAL ECOLOGICAL CINEMA!
+There’s a lot going on here at the Portland EcoFilm Festival.
+Explore the page, get involved, attend a screening, and SUPPORT GLOBAL ECOLOGICAL CINEMA!

 ABOUT THE FESTIVAL

-Learn more about the premiere festival of ecological, Indigenous, and place-based films in the USA Pacific Northwest.
+Learn more about the premiere festival of environmental, Indigenous, and place-based films in the USA Pacific Northwest.

 Still from WAYS TO TRAVERSE A TERRITORY (Best Feature Film, 2025) directed by Gabriela Domínguez Ruvalcaba